pingcap/docs/tools/troubleshooting-sharding-ddl-locks.md

 ---
-title: Handling the Sharding DDL Lock Manually
+title: Troubleshooting Sharding DDL Locks
-summary: Learn to manually unlock the sharding DDL lock.
+summary: Learn how to troubleshoot sharding DDL locks in different abnormal conditions.
 category: tools
 ---

-# Handling the Sharding DDL Lock Manually
+# Troubleshooting Sharding DDL Locks

-This document shows how to manually unlock the sharding DDL lock in different cases.
+The Data Migration tool uses a sharding DDL lock to ensure operations are applied in the correct order.
+This locking mechanism occurs automatically, but in some abnormal conditions you may need to perform manual operations such as force-releasing the lock.

-Generally, the sharding DDL lock synchronization of DM can be completed automatically.
-But when some abnormality happens, you need to use `unlock-ddl-lock`/`break-ddl-lock` to unlock the abnormal DDL lock manually.
+This document shows how to troubleshoot sharding DDL locks in different abnormal conditions.

-The possible causes of an abnormality include:
+The possible causes of an abnormal condition include:

 - Some DM-workers go offline
 - Some DM-worker restarts (or is unreachable temporarily)
 - DM-master restarts

-> **Note:** You can use `unlock-ddl-lock`/`break-ddl-lock` only when you are definitely clear about the possible impacts brought by this command and you can accept the impacts.
+> **Warning:** Do not use `unlock-ddl-lock`/`break-ddl-lock` unless you are definitely clear about the possible impacts brought by this command and you can accept the impacts.

-## Case one: some DM-workers go offline
+## Condition one: some DM-workers go offline

 Before DM-master tries to automatically unlock the sharding DDL lock, all the DM-workers need to receive the sharding DDL event.
 If the sharding DDL operation is already in the synchronization process, and some DM-workers have gone offline and are not to be restarted, the sharding DDL lock cannot be automatically synchronized and unlocked since not all the DM-workers can receive the DDL event.